On average, a baby can go through around two thousand, two hundred diapers in their first year of life. Now that’s a lot of peeing and pooping!

 Peeing on the potty builds confidence and leads to pooping on there too, so as soon as you can see your child knows they have to go, try and encourage them to use it.
 If they have an accident, clean it up and don’t make a fuss - it takes a while to get the hang of things.

 Does your kid poop at the same time each day?
 Leave their diaper off, and when it’s time suggest they go on the potty.
-There are potty training watches that can regularly remind toddlers when to go.
+These potty training watches play melody's that regularly remind toddlers when it is time to go.